david-rockwood/fimpad/README.md

 With exclusive stop sequences, the stop sequence itself won't be included in the text that was generated.
 It gets cut off the end.

 One of the nice things about FIM generation is that it seems to be relatively unbiased and uncensored, other than any bias in the selection of materials that the model was trained on.
-But the instruction tuning safety alignment stuff seems somewhat bypassed.
+But the safety alignment stuff seems somewhat bypassed.
+FIM can use the model’s base reasoning more directly, because you’re not invoking its chat/instruction patterns, you're asking it to complete structure.

 Still, sometimes it is nice to just have a good old-fashioned chat with an instruct model.
 Which brings us to chat tags.